z22shaik/DeVinci-MRP/README.md

 # Devinci MRP Optimization 🚴‍♂️

 ## Overview
-In this project, an optimization model is presented for the Material Requirement Planning (MRP) of DeVinci Bikes production.
+In this project, an optimization model is presented for the Material Requirement Planning (MRP) of Devinci Bikes production.
 Leveraging Gurobi and Python within a Jupyter notebook environment, this model enhances DeVinci Bikes' current production methodologies.

 ## Key Features
 1. **Optimized MRP Model**: A refined model focused on resource efficiency and waste minimization.